amanr3277/Restaurant-Catalogue-Website/README.md

 # # Restaurant-Catalogue-Website

-#### A FrontEnd Website For Chinese Restaurant, DAVID CHU'S CHINA BISTRO.
+#### A  fully responsive Frontend For Chinese Restaurant, DAVID CHU'S CHINA BISTRO.
 It is impelemented using Html,Css and  Javascript, through which a fully functional web application that utilizes Ajax to expose server-side functionality and data to the end user.